TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/phy_integration.md

 The following list of steps is provided as guideline when adding a new PHY driver for a device which is not supported by Enet LLD.

 - Enable "Custom Board" (CPSW/ICSSG -> Board Config -> Custom Board) option in Sys-Cfg gui.
 This will enable the example specific enet_custom_board_config.c file.
-Please refer to \ref CustomBoardSupport
+Please refer to \ref CustomBoardPhySupport
 - Create the public PHY specific header file at `source/networking/enet/core/include/phy`.
    + This header file should have the device extended configuration structure definition (if applicable) as well as auxiliary structures or